dogmaticdev/IRON/README.md

 # Examples
 If you would like to see a working example of IRON in practice check out the [example.MD](https://github.com/dogmaticdev/IRON/blob/main/examples/example.md) in the examples folder.

-I also made a prototype language called [Idiomatic](https://github.com/dogmaticdev/Idiomatic) that bootstraps using IRON
+I also made a prototype language called [Idiomatic](https://github.com/dogmaticdev/Idiomatic) that bootstraps using IRON.

 # Syntax
 IRON intentionally uses one symbol per instruction for minimum file size.